vijayvulava/geochem/_sources/21Energy.md

 The storage and movement of material and energy in a group of interacting systems is often represented as a ***box model***.
 A box model can be used to show the following essential features of a system:
 1. The processes by which matter (or energy) enters and leaves the system and the rates at which they do so.
 2. The processes by which matter (or energy) moves among the various parts of the system internally and the rates at which this happens.
-3. The amount of matter (or energy) in the system at a given time and its distribution within the system.
+3. The amount of matter (or energy) in the system at a given time and its distribution.

 As shown in {numref}`hydro-box-model`, the “boxes” in a box model represent the places where water (or energy, or whatever might be the material of interest) is stored for some time within the system.
 These storage places are called ***reservoirs***.
 When the flux of matter into a reservoir matches the flux out of that reservoir, we say that the reservoir is at ***steady state***.
 The average time water spends in these reservoirs is called its ***residence time***.
 The residence time of any material in any particular reservoir is determined by the interaction of many factors, including the physical, chemical, and biological properties of the material itself, the properties of the reservoir, and any external forces or processes acting on either the material or the reservoir.